Health and safety officer inspection

 If your school is partly or fully closed because RAAC is confirmed, ask where the RAAC is, and ask for the risk assessment covering working arrangements for the rest of the building and for any other temporary premises being brought into use.

 Ask if your school also contains asbestos.
-If it does contain asbestos (and it is very likely that any building containing RAAC will also contain asbestos because both materials were being used in school construction at the same time) then ask how this will be managed when remedial work is undertaken.
+If it does contain asbestos (and it is likely that any building containing RAAC will also contain asbestos because both materials were being used in school construction at the same time) then ask how this will be managed when remedial work is undertaken.
 If you are worried, contact the health and safety officer/secretary from your branch.

 School Building Safety Petition